-Cantabrian Water Dog: Characteristics, Origin, & Temperament
+Cantabrian Water Dog: Characteristics, Lifespan, Caring

 The Cantabrian Water dog is a landrace breed of dog.
 It was developed in the coast of Cantabria, northern Spain, as an assistant to fisherman.
 It is also known by some other names such as Perro de agua cantábrico, Perro de lanas and Merlucero.